mynodebtc/mynode_docs/docs/advanced/custom-app-versions.md

   </figure>
 </center>

-If the verison appears correct, click the "Upgrade" button next to the app and the version you specified will be installed.
+After the custom app has been saved, the app still needs to be upgraded.
+To perform the upgrade, navigate to the Manage Apps page via the icon in the top left.
+Once on the Manage Apps page, you will see a pin icon next to the app you customized indicating it has a customized version.

 <center>
   <figure>